dabane-ghassan/int-lab-book/eNoteBook/README.md

 - [x] Cleaning the repository a little bit.
 - [x] Adding a new repository to store some old notebooks and figures that are not used.
 - [x] Understanding how tensors change with convulutions and max pooling (on paper).
-- [x] Modifying the CNN architecture of the Localization network (in the STN) to take into account the noisy 128x128 input.🚩
+- [x] Modifying the CNN architecture of the Localization network (in the STN) to take into account the noisy 128x128 input.
   - [x] Tried adding 2 conv layers to the what network and 1 conv layer to the localization network, **Training is hard, but seems to work!!!!**.
   > The new architecture (to be verified by M. Daucé)